dotnet/docs/docs/csharp/whats-new/tutorials/interpolated-string-handler.md

 ## Prerequisites

-You'll need to set up your machine to run .NET 6, including the C# 10 compiler.
-The C# 10 compiler is available starting with [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or [.NET 6 SDK](https://dotnet.microsoft.com/download).
+You'll need to set up your machine to run .NET.
+The C# compiler is available with [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or the [.NET SDK](https://dotnet.microsoft.com/download).

 This tutorial assumes you're familiar with C# and .NET, including either Visual Studio or the .NET CLI.

-## New outline

-C# 10 adds support for a custom [*interpolated string handler*](#implement-the-handler-pattern).
+You can write a custom [*interpolated string handler*](#implement-the-handler-pattern).
 An interpolated string handler is a type that processes the placeholder expression in an interpolated string.
 Without a custom handler, placeholders are processed similar to <xref:System.String.Format%2A?displayProperty=nameWithType>.
 Each placeholder is formatted as text, and then the components are concatenated to form the resulting string.

 You can write a handler for any scenario where you use information about the resulting string.
 Will it be used?
 What constraints are on the format?
 Some examples include: